Subscribe to Updates

 What is lingual orthodontics?

-Lingual orthodontics means attachment of lingual braces on the back of the teeth.
-Lingual means the side on the tongue in orthodontics and labial means the side to the lips.
+Lingual orthodontics means attachment of lingual on the back of the teeth.
+Lingual means the side of the tongue in orthodontics and labial means the side of the lips.
 So anytime you hear lingual, it refers to the application of orthodontic appliances on the back surface of the teeth in the mouth.

 What are the types of lingual braces in orthodontics?